GPU Infrastructure Troubleshooting

 done" --becomeInterpreting Effective Physical Errors

-These are cumulative pre-FEC errors since last counter reset.
-What matters is whether they're actively increasing, not the absolute number.
+Cumulative pre-FEC errors since last counter reset.
+What matters: actively increasing, not absolute number.

 | BER | Severity | Action |